Academic Advisement Reports

 Academic Advisement Reports (AARs) streamline NAU's graduation checkout process and reduce the workload for faculty and staff in academic units who review and approve graduation applications.
 More importantly, they help provide a consistent approach to interpreting academic requirements, thus helping students complete their academic goals in a timely fashion.

 If you need access to Academic Advisement Reports and have an advising job title or are a faculty member currently teaching a class, make sure you have completed NAU's FERPA tutorial.
-If you don't fall into either of these categories but still advise students, submit a LOUIE security request form asking for the NAU_SR General Advisor role or another advisor security role, as appropriate.
+If you don't fall into either of these categories but still advise students, submit a LOUIE security request form asking for the NAU_SR Stdnt Records Viewer role or an advisor security role, as appropriate.
 Please review our Advisor Center documentation for how to access AARs in LOUIE self service.

 If you have questions regarding your departmental plan setup within Academic Advisement Reports, please feel free to contact us.